a

 “Thus I defend the Native American Church among Amerindian aborigines: but I deplore the "Neo-American Church" among Caucasoid Americans who pretend to follow their "religion'' through the use of mescaline as a“sacrament."
 Ethnographically the latter is a wholly synthetic, disingenuous, and bogus cult, whose hypocrisy (one would suppose) honest young people would discern and despise; ….”

-The ’Caucasoid Americans’ who through their experiments with peyote or mescaline had encountered undreamed of spiritual rejuvenation did not pass that test.
+The "Caucasoid Americans" who through their experiments with peyote or mescaline had encountered undreamed of spiritual rejuvenation did not pass that test.
 They had dared to concoct a ‘bogus’ “Neo-American Church” as a vehicle to legally pursue their liberation from dogmatic religious institutions.
 These days, we consider their endeavors laudable, following a proven legal course of action to channel their spiritual quest into a socially acceptable organization.
 But La Barre, even though he claimed to have used peyote repeatedly during his years among the Oklahoma natives, never seemed to have experienced the opening of “the doors of perception.”
-Far from being a defender of entheogens and religious freedom, he showed himself to be a worthy heir to the Inquisition, shaming young people who’d had a peyote induced transcendental experience into refraining from joining a recently incorporated spiritual home.
-Mr. La Barre is an outstandingly sad example of the mind’s alienation from its foundation in the soul, and each person’s belonging to what Albert Hofmann had called “the universal, transpersonal consciousness,” and the Bwiti participants poetically call “one-heartedness – nlem mvore.”
+Far from being a defender of entheogens and religious freedom, he showed himself to be a worthy heir to the Inquisition, shaming young people who’d had a peyote-induced transcendental experience into refraining from joining a recently incorporated spiritual home.
+Mr. La Barre is an outstandingly-sad example of the mind’s alienation from its foundation in the soul, and each person’s belonging to what Albert Hofmann had called “the universal, transpersonal consciousness,” and the Bwiti participants poetically call “one-heartedness – nlem mvore.”

-If only La Barre could have participated in that self-transcending ritual, not as a scientist but as a full member of the community: he might have joined Hofmann and Huxley in trying to give voice to the ineffable.
+If only La Barre could have participated in that self-transcending ritual, not as a scientist but as a full member of the community: he too might have joined Hofmann and Huxley in trying to give voice to the ineffable.

-Anthropologist James W. Fernandez, while studying the iboga consuming Fang people in Africa, became himself aware of the conflicting demands made upon the scientist’s mind:
+Anthropologist James W. Fernandez, while studying the iboga-consuming Fang people in Africa, became himself aware of the conflicting demands made upon the scientist’s mind:

 “I ate only modest amounts of eboka, and I never experienced any soaring ecstasy, any weighty meaning, any visions of my own awesome dead or theirs.
 Eboka had a very bitter taste to me.
 It made me slightly nauseated.
 And I was never inspired to go on and follow that road it opens up with large doses.